In many ways, COVID-19 laid bare a lack of digital preparedness in seemingly sophisticated industries. Industries like financial services.

 2020 was the year that “digital-first” finally went from an aspiration to a reality.
 Of course, the transition was already well under way.
 Amazon was replacing the mall.
 Twitter was displacing PR feeds and newswires.
 But on the heels of a global pandemic, the existing digital trends went into hyperdrive.
 With so much changing all at once, the digital-first transformation hasn’t always been pretty.
 At times it has looked more like a forced march than a graceful evolution.

 Financial services firms like yours were already online.
 However, the reality is that many in the industry weren’t fully leveraging digital to create cohesive and compelling brand experiences.
-But in 2021, a digital-first marketing and operational model is no longer optional.
+But in 2021 (and forevermore), a digital-first marketing and operational model is no longer optional.
 Today, your ability to effectively manage your digital presence (and deliver user-friendly digital services) is critical to your firm’s success—now and moving forward.

 So, how can you make your brand more sustainable and agile in the future?
 Here’s what you need to do to future-proof your financial services brand.